Optimizer Classic data can be verified using the Provider A/R Totals report in Dentrix.

 The boxes underneath the chart indicate every positive and negative adjustment type for each category (Production and Collection).
 It’s common to have adjustments placed under the wrong category.
 It should be a best practice to review these regularly to ensure everything is where it should be.
 The good news is: it’s relatively easy to fix.

 Note: General rules to follow for categorizing your adjustment types correctly is:

 Under Collection Adjustments: include all refunds, fees you pay, and bad debt write-offs only.
-Basically any monies you take in, or pay out, or want to consider as income (like bad debt write offs).
+Basically, any monies you take in, or payout, or want to consider as income (like bad debt write-offs).

 This is the screen where you can categorize your adjustments under Production and Collection in Dentrix.
 You can navigate here after clicking on the Adjustment Types button when running the Provider A/R Totals report.
 Here, you can move adjustment types back and forth between Production and Collection.
-It’s recommended to do this with a Dentrix Trainer or Consultant, after getting advice on which adjustments should effect Production and Collection respectively.
-Typically Collection adjustments are money actually going in or coming out, or bad debt you want counted as income.
+It’s recommended to do this with a Dentrix Trainer or Consultant, after getting advice on which adjustments should affect Production and Collection respectively.
+Typically Collection adjustments are money actually going in or coming out, or bad debt you want to be counted as income.
 Typically Production adjustments are anything that is adjusting the charge(s) that you don't expect to collect from a patient(s).

 Here's a great video from DentalPracticeCoaching.com with a great explanation of the problem and how to fix it: